ErikHolmstrom/SIE-python-qr-code/README.md

 # qr-code-reader

-Functionality for reading qr codes on invoices using SIE standard, For information on the standard read more on: https://sie.se/
+Functionality for reading qr codes on invoices using SIE standard

+For information on the standard read more on: https://sie.se/